GIG-Cymru-NHS-Wales/ai/README.md

 ## Awesome AI

-THis is a curated list of awesome things related to artificial intelligence (AI).
+This is a curated list of awesome things related to artificial intelligence (AI).

 <https://github.com/re50urces/Awesome-AI>